sapegin/shipit/Readme.md

 The only required things is `host` and `path` parameters and `[deploy]` target.

-For non-standard port number, and to specify which SSH key to use, simply edit your ssh config at ``` ~/.ssh/config ``` Edit this ~/.ssh/config block to fit your needs:
+For non-standard port number, and to specify which SSH key to use, edit your SSH config at `~/.ssh/config`:

 ```
 host example.com
 IdentityFile ~/.ssh/keyfile
 port 10022
 user usernamehere
 ```

 ### Parameters